ethereum/remix-project/CONTRIBUTING.md

 Please follow GitHub's standard model of making changes & submitting pull request which is very well explained [here](https://guides.github.com/activities/forking/).
 Make sure your code works fine locally before submitting a pull request.

 ## Internationalization
-Remix is now support Internationalization.
-Everyone is very welcome to contribute on this feature.
+Remix now supports Internationalization.
+Everyone is welcome to contribute to this feature.

 ### How to make a string support intl?
 First, put the string in the locale file located under `apps/remix-ide/src/app/tabs/locales/en`.
-Each json file is corresponding to a module.
-If the module not exist, create a new json and import it in the `index.js`.
+Each json file corresponds to a module.
+If the module does not exist, then create a new json and import it in the `index.js`.
 Then you can replace the string with a intl component.
 The `id` prop will be the key of this string.
 ```jsx
 <label className="py-2 align-self-center m-0" style={{fontSize: "1.2rem"}}>